 with credentials, access was granted to a shared Service Account

-adopters, this presents potential security risks that we would prefer to address
+adopters, this presented potential security risks that Segment would prefer to address

-Starting in March 2019, we’re going to start requiring BigQuery customers to create their own Service Accounts and provide us with those credentials instead.
+As of March 2019, Segment requires BigQuery customers to create their own Service Accounts and provide the app with those credentials instead.
 In addition, any attempts to update warehouse connection settings will also require these credentials.
-This effectively deprecates the shared Service Account, and in the future it will be deactivated completely.
+This effectively deprecates the shared Service Account.

-In order to stay ahead of this, make sure to migrate your warehouse by following the instructions in the “Create a Service Account for Segment” section above.
-Then, head to your warehouse’s connection settings and update with the Credentials you created along the way.
+To stay ahead of this change, migrate your warehouse by following the instructions in the “Create a Service Account for Segment” section above.
+Then, head to your warehouse’s connection settings and update with the Credentials you created.

 BigQuery charges based on the amount of data scanned by your queries.
-Views are a derived view over your tables that we use for de-duplication of events.
-Therefore, we recommend you query a specific view whenever possible to avoid duplicate events and historical objects.
-It’s important to note that BigQuery views are not cached:
+Views are a derived view over your tables that Segment uses for de-duplication of events.
+Therefore, Segment recommends you query a specific view whenever possible to avoid duplicate events and historical objects.
+It’s important to note that BigQuery views are not cached.